Beer can pyramid: Largest beeramids

 An E Clampus Vitus chapter based in Butte County, California stacked 14,281 beer cans into a 14-foot pyramid in 1985.
 The cans were sold for scrap for $140 and the proceeds donated to seal conservation.

 Members of the Singapore Polytechnic rock climbing club constructed a beer pyramid out of 6,930 empty beer cans in 1997.

 In November 1999, the American staff of Stuff magazine built a beeramid standing 16 feet high out of 22,140 Miller Lite cans over the course of over 100 hours, with the assistance of University of Wisconsin engineering students.

 On 23 September 2000, the Malaysian Can team, consisting of 12 college students from the INTI College Subang Jaya, Malaysia built a free standing can pyramid created from 9,455 empty aluminium drink cans in 24 minutes at the Mid Valley Megamall in Kuala Lumpur, Malaysia.
 It had a square base of 30 × 30 cans, measuring 1.98 × 1.98 m.
-This feat made a successful entry into the Guinness World Record and as of 27 January 2008 this record has yet to be broken.
+This feat made a successful entry into the Guinness World Records and as of 27 January 2008 this record has yet to be broken.

 Another attempt to break the world record Beer Can Pyramid was made with 10,660 beer cans glued into blocks and stood over 5 m high.
 It was built by the Melbourne University Student Union in 2005, and was featured on Blokesworld and in mX.